 The Accessible Technology (AT) Labs are adaptive computer labs geared toward providing equal access to electronic information for students, faculty, and staff with documented disabilities.

-To explore options and solutions for your specific needs, or to receive training on AT Lab resources, please schedule an appointment with the Office of Disability Services by calling (540) 568-6705.
+To explore options and solutions for your specific needs, or to receive training on AT Lab resources, please schedule an appointment with the Office of Disability Services (ODS) by calling (540) 568-6705.

-Hours of Operation
+Locations & Hours of Operation

 Contact the Accessible Media team in Disability Services with any questions.

-Student Use of the AT Labs
+Use of AT Labs

 2. AT Labs are not designed for group work.
 If you need accessible technology for a group project, please contact ODS to make arrangements.